openequella/openequella.github.io/guides/MetadataSchemaConfigurationGuide.md

 * [Copyright compliance schema](#copyright-compliance-schema)

 ## Metadata schema overview
 A metadata schema (schema) is a storage structure used to hold an item’s metadata.
-Item metadata is used in searching and managing items within the EQUELLA Digital Repository.
+Item metadata is used in searching and managing items within the openEQUELLA Digital Repository.
 A schema that conforms to an available standard increases the discoverability, utility and interoperability of items held in different repositories.

-The purpose of this guide is to provide system administrators with an understanding of the EQUELLA Metadata Schemas tool to enable successful management of metadata.
+The purpose of this guide is to provide system administrators with an understanding of the openEQUELLA Metadata Schemas tool to enable successful management of metadata.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
-The examples in this guide use a LOM compliant schema called the Generic Schema and a Generic citation provided in the EQUELLA Vanilla Institution.
-Information on institution management is provided in the EQUELLA Installation and Administration Guides.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA and as such may differ in appearance to your own installation.
+The examples in this guide use a LOM compliant schema called the Generic Schema and a Generic citation provided in the openEQUELLA Vanilla Institution.
+Information on institution management is provided in the openEQUELLA Installation and Administration Guides.

 ## Metadata schemas
 The most widely recognized metadata schema for learning objects is the internationally recognized IEEE 1484.12.1 Standard for Learning Object Metadata (LOM) standard available from: